oleh-synelnykov/hasten/docs/idl.md

 Guidelines:

+1. IDs must be positive 32-bit signed integers (range `1 … 2,147,483,647`). `0` or out-of-range IDs are hard errors.
-1. Adding a new optional field/parameter with a fresh ID is backward compatible.
+2. Adding a new optional field/parameter with a fresh ID is backward compatible.
-2. Renaming a field keeps the same ID; generated code changes do not affect the wire.
+3. Renaming a field keeps the same ID; generated code changes do not affect the wire.
-3. Type changes must be widening or otherwise wire-compatible (e.g., `u32 → u64`).
+4. Type changes must be widening or otherwise wire-compatible (e.g., `u32 → u64`).
-4. Removing fields requires marking them with `deprecated` attribute and reserving the ID indefinitely.
+5. Removing fields requires marking them with `deprecated` attribute and reserving the ID indefinitely.
+6. Gaps (e.g., jumping from `1` to `3`) are legal but Hasten emits a warning to help keep numbering dense.

 ```hidl
 struct User {